augustss/MicroHs/README.md

 ### Compiler flags
 * `-iDIR` add `DIR` to search path for modules
 * `-oFILE` output combinators to `FILE` instead of `out.comb`
-* `-r` run directly, does work if compiled with GHC
+* `-r` run directly, does not work if compiled with GHC
 * `-v` be more verbose, flag can be repeated

 With the `-v` flag the processing time for each module is reported.